Spacefreak18/monocoque/README.md

 ### Uploading sketch to Arduino Uno
 ```
-cd ../src/arduino/{simwind/shiftlights} # Depending on the controller you have.
+cd ../src/arduino/{simwind/shiftlights/simhaptic} # Depending on the controller you have.
 make  # Make sure serial connection is the same as on the host pc and it have the right group permission to access the device without root
 ```

+### SimHaptic Ardunio Motor Connection
+- Acc Pedal Motor to be connected to M1
+- Brake Pedal Motor to be connected to M3

 ## Testing
 ```